tobyhodges/symmetrical-octo-memory/episodes/03-collaborative-git.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-# Collaborative version control with git and Github

 ### Instructor notes
 Teaching is done as a pair of instructors.
 Instructor A acts as the owner of the repository, instructor B as a collaborator (internal or external).